-girls."
+The allegations at Port Haney (#23) underline the difficulties of coming to grips with sexual desire.
+Shortly after a new teacher arrived in 1891, a trustee's child "brought the subject home that one of the pupils, a girl aged about 15 was in the habit of staying in after hours."
+The trustees requested that the practice be discontinued, to which the teacher responded that the girl merely stayed to take down homework.
+Reports continued to filter to the trustee's home of the teacher "sending girls out of school for wood and then following them out, also of his disgraceful conduct when playing with the older girls."
 Still nothing was done.
 The other two trustees opposed the teacher's dismissal on the grounds that "he brought the children on well with their studies."
 The teacher continued "keeping the children at night" until a young woman swore out an affidavit "that she had been seduced by her teacher when about fourteen years and five months old, when attending school; that she had had intercourse at diferent [sic] times with him up to last March and that she was with child to him, being at present 16 years old."
-The girl "afterwards stated to her sister that she had seen him making improper advances towards another girl between 11 & 12 years of age; that there were others that she was satisfied he had intercourse with all the other larger girls."35 Perhaps influenced by events at Port Haney, complaints circulated shortly thereafter at nearby Cheam (#24) "as to the teacher having improper conduct with some of the female pupils of his school."36
+The girl "afterwards stated to her sister that she had seen him making improper advances towards another girl between 11 & 12 years of age; that there were others that she was satisfied he had intercourse with all the other larger girls."34 Perhaps influenced by events at Port Haney, complaints circulated shortly thereafter at nearby Cheam (#24) "as to the teacher having improper conduct with some of the female pupils of his school."35